InitRoot/NSLKDD-Dataset/README.md

 The datasets have also been coded, the following fields' flag, service and protocol_type categories now represents numerical values instead of categorical.
 Feature selected datasets based on the research presented at ECCWS 2017 are denoted by FS in each folder.

+Why use this dataset?
+Several researchers have claimed the NSL-KDD dataset is old, unrealistic and should not be used.
+This is facts, however it is crucial to keep the scope of your research project in mind.
+When you try to establish and methodology, algorithm or solution within the field, you have to provide comparitive results.
+Without such results the research cannot be compared and will not be as reproducible.
+However, you should also apply your solution towards a synthetic dataset afterwards and not constrain the project to only this dataset.

 Please contact me if you require multi-class classification on the NSL-KDD dataset based on the xAttack field.
 Please contact me if you require any assistance to prepare data for your algorithm or pre-processing.

 Please reference this github for any usage within your research and the conference paper.